Outdated or Unsupported Browser Detected

-If you have questions or comments regarding any information on the Worker's Compensation website or need an alternate format, you may contact us email at: dwddwc@dwd.wisconsin.gov
+If you have questions or comments regarding any information on the Worker's Compensation website or need an alternate format, please contact us by email at dwddwc@dwd.wisconsin.gov or by phone at (608) 266-1340.

 State of Wisconsin